morrisgreenberg/RestrictedSearchMCMC/README.md

 Implementation of our Restricted Search MCMC methods for graph inference.

 ## Current (Potential) To-Dos:
-1. Add birth/death rate proposals and updates to MCMC sampler (currently wrote calculation functions, but haven't incorporated in full MCMC iteration yet)
+1. Add FCM data generation for simulations
+2. Add function to assess score-equivalence between 2 graphs (for the purpose of comparing true graph vs. output).
+We may rely on the `bnlearn` package for this.
-2. Architecture choices for birth/death processes
+3. Architecture choices for birth/death processes: could we do node-wise updates at adaptive steps?

 ## Completed Tasks: